WRAPUP 5-Britain calls time on coal at COP26 as carbon emissions surge | Headlines

 Carbon dioxide emissions fell by 5.4% in 2020 as economies ground to a halt, but the new report by the Global Carbon Project, forecasts they will rebound by 4.9% this year.
 "We were expecting to see some rebound," said the report's lead author Pierre Friedlingstein, a climate modelling researcher at the University of Exeter.

 "What surprised us was the intensity and rapidity."
-Alok Sharma, British president of the two-week meeting said 77 countries had signed a pledge https://www.reuters.com/business/cop/cop26-coal-deals-take-aim-dirtiest-fossil-fuel-2021-11-03 to phase out coal-fuelled power plants, which produce more than 35% of the world's electricity, and stop building new ones.
+Alok Sharma, British president of the two-week meeting announced details of a pledge https://www.reuters.com/business/cop/cop26-coal-deals-take-aim-dirtiest-fossil-fuel-2021-11-03 to phase out coal-fuelled power plants, which produce more than 35% of the world's electricity, and stop building new ones.

-"Today I think we can say that the end of coal is in sight," Sharma told the conference.
+"It has 77 signatories, including 46 countries, such as Poland, Vietnam, and Chile, 23 of which are making commitments on ending coal for the first time," he said.
+"Today I think we can say that the end of coal is in sight."
 Britain had said it expected 190 countries and organisations to sign the non-binding pledge, in which richer nations would phase out coal power by 2040 and poorer ones by 2050.

 Demand for coal, the world's most widely used fuel, is set to hit a new record this year.
 EARLY SIGNS GOOD